vikram-seagate/Lyve-Cloud-Solutions-Samples/README.md

 - Want to create and contribute your own solution?
 Read our [Contribution Guide](CONTRIBUTING.md).

 ## Integration Solutions
-1. ["CloudWatch"](CloudWatch/) sends Lyve Cloud S3 API Audit Log events to be consumed and displayed in AWS CloudWatch.
+1. [An integration solution example](CloudWatch/) that sends Lyve Cloud S3 API Audit Log events to be consumed and displayed in AWS CloudWatch.

 The repository is licensed under the [Apache 2.0 License](LICENSE).